 Opal Gemstone Identification

+There are two main varieties of original opal available in the market, the Australian Open and Ethiopian Open.
 A major chunk of this comes from Australia (almost 95%).
-Therefore, check the country of origin or confirm it with the certification provider, dealer of stone, or shop owner from whom you are buying.
+Therefore, check its country of origin with the certificate.
 This is because Russian and Hong Kong-produced fake give the appearance of being real.
+For identification of genuine opal, carefully compare your stone with the provided certificate.

 Since it is a natural stone, it will retain some asymmetry in its shape even after cutting.
-This implies that if your opal stone is perfectly circular or oval, then you should consider inspecting it properly before buying it or buying it from a certified and authentic dealer.
+This implies that if your opal stone is perfectly circular or oval, then you should consider inspecting it properly before buying it because it may be a fake.

 3. White light test